-A lot of women I talk to about genetic screening and diagnostic testing ask what I would do if I were them.
-I can’t answer that question because what I would want to know and how I would react based on my value system could be incredibly different than how they would react.
-The technology exists to give them the information should they want it and we are there to help them make sense of it.
-But most importantly, they need to have that conversation with their support system to figure out what’s right for them and their pregnancy.
+Many women have questions about genetic screening and diagnostic testing.
+What one person might want to know is not what another might want to know.
+So much depends on one’s value system and how they may or may not react given certain information.
+The technology exists to provide information should a woman want it.
+Providers are here to help make sense of it.
+But most important, women need to have that conversation with their support system to figure out what’s right for them and their pregnancy.

 Four Season’s OB/GYN & Midwifery is a department of Brattleboro Memorial Hospital.